AsherJN/media-bias-extention/memory-bank/progress.md

 - **Progress Updates**: Text prompts fade in/out at key analysis milestones alongside the loading spinner
 - **UI Spacing**: Consistent spacing between header and bias score div for improved visual alignment
 - **Responsive Layout**: UI adapts to the side panel dimensions
-- **Prompt View Page**: Simplified placeholder page for future JSON-based prompt editing implementation
+- **Prompt Editor**: Comprehensive interface for customizing the AI prompt with separate sections for Personality and Dashboard Items

 ### Data Management
 - **History Tracking**: Previously analyzed articles are saved and can be revisited